top of page

 As cholesterol comes from other sources as well, forming the basic framework for the molecular structure of certain essential steroids and also forms the bulk of neuronal brain tissue, a ratio of HDL and VLDL is given with the report so that the risk of atherogenicity can be predicted.
 The higher the ratio greater the risk and care providers are happy with a ratio below 5:1 and a ratio of 3.5:1 and below is considered reasonably good.

-Some authorities are of the opinion that the levels of Apo-A1 and Apo-B with a ratio are more sensitive and specific for cardiovascular health.
+Some authorities think that the levels of Apo-A1 and Apo-B with a ratio are more sensitive and specific for cardiovascular health.
 A range of 0.19 to 2.60 with a median of 0.52 is found in normo-lipidemic profiles.
 An increment of 20% greater vasculogenic risk is to be considered if the value exceeds 0.9.

 1. Type I,